cryptoadvance/specter-desktop/docs/cypress-testing.md

  So the tests in general are designed to run in a strict sequence specified in cypress.json.
 So later tests might need the state created in former tests.

 This is very different than on unit-tests and, with an increasing amount of tests, this might be cumbersome in order to only execute a specific test or develop on a specific one.

-Therefore there is the possibility to snapshot and restore the state of a specific test-run.
+So there is the possibility to snapshot and restore the state of a specific test-run.
 Also, in parallel to running the pytests, it would be beneficial to not use the default-folders (`~/.specter` and ) for the state but completely separate that.
 This way, you can develop live on the application and running the tests in parallel without interference.
-Doing that is possible via the test-cypress.sh:
+Doing that is possible via test-cypress.sh:
 ```
-$ ./utils/test-cypress.sh --help
+$ ./utils/test-cypress.sh
 Usage: ./utils/test-cypress.sh [generic-options] <subcommand> [options]"
 Doing stuff with cypress-tests according to <subcommand>"

-Subcommands:"
+Subcommands:
-    open [spec-file]    will open the cypress app."
+    open [spec-file]    will open the cypress app and maybe unpack the corresponding snapshot upfront
+    dev [spec-file]     will run regtest+specter and maybe unpack the corresponding snapshot upfront
-    run  [spec-file]    will run the tests."
+    run  [spec-file]    will run the tests.
                         open and run take a spec-file optionally.
-If you add a spec-file, "
+If you add a spec-file,
-                        then automatically the corresponding snapshot is untarred before and,"
+                        then automatically the corresponding snapshot is untarred before and,
-                        in the case of run, only the spec-file and all subsequent spec_files "
+                        in the case of run, only the spec-file and all subsequent spec_files
-                        are executed."
+                        are executed.
     snapshot <spec_file>  will create a snapshot of the spec-file.
-It will create a tarball"
+It will create a tarball
-                        of the btc-dir and the specter-dir and store that file in the "
+                        of the btc-dir and the specter-dir and store those files in the
-                        ./cypress/fixtures directory"
+                        ./cypress/fixtures directory

 generic-options:
     --debug             Run as much stuff in debug as we can
     --docker            Run bitcoind in docker instead of directly
 $
 ```
-Apart from dealing with snapshots, it'll also take care to use different folders (`~/.specter-cypress` and `/tmp/specter_cypress_btc_regtest_plain_datadir` and a different post for specter (`25444` instead of `25441`).
+Apart from dealing with snapshots, it'll also take care to use different folders (`~/.specter-cypress` and `/tmp/specter_cypress_btc_regtest_plain_datadir` and a different port for specter (`25444` instead of `25441`).
 However, bitcoind-port is still the same.
 So currently you can't run bitcoind-regtest for developemnt and do (reliable) tests with cypress.
 You will get failing tests in that case.
 Will get fixed in the future.

 Let's look at some typical use-cases in order to understand how to use this script.
 In any case, you'll need nodejs installed, so do something like:
 ```